Is your Android device respecting your privacy?

 Step 2: Use your built-in Android VPN configuration

 VPNs are rapidly growing in popularity among Android users.
 A good VPN is arguably the best privacy tool for securing your Android device by encrypting your internet connection.
 (For a crash course on VPNs, check out The Ultimate VPN Guide and Tutorial.)

 When using a VPN on an Android, you have two options:

 Option 1 – Use the built-in VPN functionality on your Android device.
 With this option, you will only need to import the VPN configuration files and then configure everything properly in your Android settings.
 This setup method is very stable and secure – and you won’t have to rely on more apps.
 The one downside is that it’s slightly more complicated to setup.
 See this excellent tutorial for step-by-step instructions.

 Option 2 – Use a high quality, secure Android VPN app.
 Given that many Android VPN apps are simply not safe, you should be careful with this option.
 On a positive note, using a good app is more convenient and easy to use.
 Here are three great options:

 - VyprVPN for Android – This gives you a very secure, stable, and fast connection with 256-bit encryption.
 The app also allows you to configure exactly which apps on your device go through your VPN and which don’t.
-(You can try VyprVPN for free with a 3 day trial and also get 25% off the price of an annual subscription.)
+Check out my review of VyprVPN for more details.

 Important: There are currently many free VPNs flooding onto the market that contain malware, tracking, and other privacy problems.
 This is especially true for Android devices.
 See the free VPN guide for a discussion of these dangers.